TanguySoto/MTWorld/README.md

 ## Installation et running

-Informations about installation and running can be found in INSTALL.txt located at the root of the repository.
+Information about installation and running can be found in INSTALL.txt located at the root of the repository.